-Either way, personal loans now frequently come with APRs as low as 5.99 percent.
-That’s considerably lower than you’ll pay with the average credit card, meaning your interest savings can be substantial.
+Either way, personal loans come with APRs as low as 10.3 percent as of December 2022.
+That’s considerably lower than the current average credit card APR of 16.35 percent, meaning your interest savings can be substantial.

 You can consolidate your debts into one payment

-If you’re juggling several different credit cards with their own payments and APRs, it can be difficult to organize a debt repayment plan and make sure you’re making and maximizing your payments each month.
+If you’re juggling several credit cards with their own payments and APRs, it can be difficult to organize a debt repayment plan.
+You have to make sure you’re making and maximizing your payments each month.
 Using a personal loan to pay off debt helps you get rid of multiple payments and go down to one payment per month — and hopefully with a much lower APR.